-The Eagle Creek Load Warrior wheeled duffel became our best friend on a recent trip.
+The Eagle Creek Load Warrior wheeled duffel became our best friend on one of our many trips.
 Luggage can be the bane of our lives when traveling.
 Ill-aligned straps, not enough compression, too bulky, poorly thought out configuration … these things and more can all lead to packing and schlepping misery.
 Especially if you are hopping on and off trains, rolling to guest houses down cobblestone lanes, and otherwise leading the adventuresome traveler’s life (no bellhops here).

 The Eagle Creek Load Warrior wheeled duffel is rugged, yet sleek, and it weighs only 6 pounds, 9 ounces (3.0 kg for our metric-oriented friends).
 That’s not a lot for a still sturdy bag with a supporting frame, wheels and grab handles in all the places you might need it.
 Seriously, grab it from top, side, bottom or front and skedaddle from the train, making a dive around the confused tourists struggling to heave too tall, too wide, too heavy suitcases around.
 You, my friend, are on your way to adventure.

 A soft-sided bag with a duffel look and feel, the Eagle Creek Load Warrior still has sturdy sides and rugged wheels and handle with a deep zip front pocket too.
 We chose the 25-inch style (also available: 22 inch carry-on and 28-inch models, $230-$270).
 We found, with careful packing, the 25-incher easily held our needs for four to six weeks – and likely could support longer excursions on warm-weather trips with less of a need for bulky items.

 We ended up with a blue model and a black model of the Eagle Creek Load Warrior, steering away from the awful pretty yellow one since rumor was it got dirty real quick.
 Likely true since even the medium blue one picked up its share of grime and smudges after more than a month knocking around.